Understanding the environment-to-epigenetic alterations driving ecosystem function and resilience under continuing climate change

 Assessing existing environmental and biological variability in coral reefs in Puerto Rico

 Planned activities associated with this project include educational outreach events with students at the Marine Academy of Science and Technology at FIU's Biscayne Bay Campus.
 Public outreach will also be performed in Puerto Rico with Sociedad Ambiente Marino.
-This project also supports mentorship in research and professional development to undergraduate students from FIU and UPR.
+This project also supports mentorship in research and professional development to undergraduate and graduate students.
 You can check out more information about the work done by REU student, Jesse Margolies here.

 Due to work and travel restrictions related with the COVID-19 pandemic, the fieldwork and data collection for this project was temporarily delayed.
-However, in August we had a successful first field trip to Puerto Rico!
-We found multiple locations at which Diadema were present, and deployed sensors to collect temperature data at these sites.
-I am in the process of planning the next trip during this Fall.
+However, trips to Puerto Rico have since resumed, with active collaboration with researchers at Sociedad Ambiente Marino and the University of Puerto Rico Río Piedras.

 Stay tuned for more updates.